IBM/Ansible-Automation-Platform-L3/docs/Part 3/03 Staging and Execution.md

 Once the temporary directory has been created, the Installation Manager source files will be replicated to that endpoint.
 The **"creates:"** statement instructs Ansible to ignore the file upload request if the data is already replicated (this will be useful on repeat executions of the Playbook, it Ansible will not attempt to duplicate the download on subsequent runs).
 The third job will execute the Installation Manager and accept the end-user license for use of the product.

 !!! tip "main.yml"
-    Technical Sellers: As you are defining the file from scratch, your YML file will mirror the template provided below.
+    **Technical Sellers**: As you are defining the file from scratch, your YML file will mirror the template provided below.
-    Sellers: Since you are working from a Git-cloned repository, there will be additional tasks and lines of code beyond what is shown below — ignore those for now.
+    **Sellers**: Since you are working from a Git-cloned repository, there will be additional tasks and lines of code beyond what is shown below — ignore those for now.

 {% raw %}
 ```